Lydoche/Normative_modelling/README.md

 This notebook performs normative modelling analysis on data from EU-AIMS consortium and Robert Debré Hospital (Paris) to study brain features in ASD.

 ## Data
-Data includes cortical thickness, surface areas and demographic, clinical informations for all subjects.
+Data includes cortical thickness / surface areas and demographic / clinical / genetic informations for each subject.

-Note that autism scores are only available for EU-AIMS data.
-Description of these scores can be found in the data folder.

 ## Modelling
 This code runs warped Bayesian linear regression (BLR) from the 'PCNtoolkit' packages.